(Updated 10. September 2022)

 I’m a long-term bull on Chainlink, but I still have doubts from time to time.
 In this article, I’ll look into the future of Chainlink, and try to get a better understanding of the future of oracle networks in general.

 Yes, Chainlink has a future.
 If mainstream adoption of cryptocurrencies and blockchain technology is to occur, there has to be an oracle network connecting blockchain data and real-world data.
-Chainlink is the leading oracle network by a factor of 20, which means that their position is secured for future development and innovation.
+Chainlink is the leading oracle network by a factor of 55, making its future bright as day.

 I’ve already written about Chainlink and how they’re crushing the competition.
-In fact, Chainlink has over 10x more adoption and success than its three biggest competitors combined.
+In fact, Chainlink has over twenty times more adoption and success than its four biggest competitors combined.

 However, this does not guarantee a future for Chainlink.
 We need to dig deeper than that.